a2i2/active-learning-simulator/README.md

 https://github.com/asreview/systematic-review-datasets

 Currently support format:
-- CSV data with columns 'record_id', 'title', 'abstract', 'label_included'
+- raw CSV data with columns 'record_id', 'title', 'abstract', 'label_included'
 - 'title' and 'abstract' are used as the raw features in new column named 'x'
 - 'label_included' specifies whether an instance is *irrelevant* (class 0) or *relevant* (class 1)

 [Data loading](./data_extraction.py)
 - extracts .csv datasets from compressed .zip
+- can also extract precomputed TF-IDF .pkl datasets

 ### Data preparation